mmoundraty/cse15l-lab-reports/lab5.md

 ## Part 2

-In the second half of the quarter what I thought was really interesting to learn was using vim to edit my files.
-Learning vim, I learned that I can edit my code just from my terminal and that an IDE is not the only thing that I can use to edit code with.
-I thought applying vim to my skill demo was cool since I could access files quickly from the command line and edit from there instead of going online in github and having to fork the files to my VS code.
+In the second half of the quarter what I thought was really interesting to learn that I did not know before was using vim commands to edit my files.
+What blew my mind earning vim, I learned that I can edit my code just from my terminal and that an IDE is not the only thing that I can use to edit code with.
+I also learned convenient vim commands from vimtutor such as `/` for variables that I am looking for and commands to delete text like `d2w` to delete 2 words, `dd` to delete a line, and `2dd` to delete 2 lines.
+I thought applying vim commands such as myskill demo was cool since I could access files quickly from the command line and edit from there instead of going online in github and having to fork the files to my VS code.